FrederikTobner/JANUS/book/src/chapter-03-boot-process/linker-script.md

                  0x000000000000001a 0x000000000000001a  R      0x1000
   LOAD           0x0000000000000000 0x0000000000103000 0x0000000000103000
                  0x0000000000000000 0x0000000000007000  RW     0x1000

- Section to Segment mapping:
-  Segment Sections...
-   00     .multiboot
-   01     .text
-   02     .rodata
-   03     .bss
 ```

-**What this shows:** All sections start at 0x100000 (1MB) as specified in our linker script, with proper 4KB alignment.
+All sections start at 0x100000 (1MB) with 4KB alignment.

 ---